-If you're unable to demonstrate the working tutorial in person, please submit a video recording of your demo.
+To submit tutorial #9, a Zoom recording should be made demonstrating that Tutorial 9 is working properly.
 Mp4 recordings can be made using Zoom.
 Create a personal Zoom session.
 Share the screen.
 Record your video to the cloud.
 While demonstrating operation of the script, feel free to speak and describe what is happening.
+After recording the video, upload the mp4 to Google Drive.
+Set the file so the course grader and instructor have read access.
+Grant read access to www.wedu.ukloud.

-To submit your tutorial, upload to Canvas:
+To submit your tutorial, upload each of the following to Canvas:

-1. IF YOU WERE UNABLE TO PRESENT A WORKING SCRIPT OVER A LIVE ZOOM SESSION: please provide an mp4 video recording, or a PDF file with a URL to the recording made using Zoom.
-The recording should be publicly accessible with the provided link for credit.

-2. callstatemachine.sh Bash script

-3. screen captures can optionally be provided as a BACKUP in addition to the video recording
+- 1. VIDEO LINK: IF YOU WERE UNABLE TO PRESENT A WORKING SCRIPT OVER A LIVE ZOOM SESSION: please provide an mp4 video recording, or a PDF file with a URL to the recording made using Zoom.
+Videos can alternatively be hosted on Google Drive, a personal web server, or on YouTube.
+Please include a publicly accessible URL for the video to receive credit. - 2. callstatemachine.sh Bash script - 3. <OPTIONAL> screen captures can optionally be provided as a BACKUP in addition to the video recording

 For the demonstration, be sure to start with an empty queue.

 SQS messages can be purged using the GUI.

 Then demonstrate calling the state machine by calling it twice with two different JSON messages.

-Message 1: encode- \rightarrow decode "this is a unique message" Message 2: encode \rightarrow decode "second message of the demo"
+Message 1: encode-→ decode "this is a unique message"

+Message 2: encode → decode "second message of the demo"